dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture3501.md

 The old ER approach of using disk files to communicate between services was too slow for this much more rapid flip-flopping of services, so we invented a shared memory mechanism that we called the 3DBB.12 The 3DBB allowed data to be accessed by name; the names we used were names assigned to each state machine instance.

-The 3DBB was great for storing strings and constants, but couldn’t be used for holding complex data structures.
+The 3DBB was great for storing strings and constants, but couldn't be used for holding complex data structures.
 The reason for this is technical but easy to understand.
 Each process in MP/M lived in its own memory partition.
 Pointers to data in one memory partition had no meaning in another memory partition.
 As a consequence, the data in the 3DBB could not contain pointers.
 Strings were fine, but trees, linked lists, or any data structure with pointers would not work.

 The trouble tickets in the trouble ticket system came from many different sources.
 Some were automated, and some were manual.
 The manual entries were created by operators who were talking to customers about their troubles.
 As the customers described their problems, the operators would type in their complaints and observations in a structured text stream.
 It looked something like this: